Safety, Security, Health and Environment

 The SSHE culture maturity level of the entire organization increased to 4.34 (Proactive level) based on the 2023 SSHE culture survey results, with no distinction between the results of top management and employees.
 Regardless of position, all PTTEP employees have the same level of SSHE awareness.
 In addition, mode 1 contractors were initially engaged in the SSHE culture survey in 2020.
 PTTEP expanded the scope of the SSHE culture improvement and development technique in 2022 to include mode 2 contractors performing high-risk activities, as detailed in the contractor safety topic.

-PTTEP establishes a 3–year plan (2024–2026 SSHE Culture Improvement Plan) to strengthen its SSHE culture.
-Periodically, continuous monitoring will be conducted to ensure the improvement of the SSHE culture maturity level in all operating areas and the achievement of the objective of becoming an incident–free organization (Target Zero).
+PTTEP establishes a 3-year plan (2024-2026 SSHE Culture Improvement Plan) to strengthen its SSHE culture.
+Continuous monitoring is conducted periodically to ensure the improvement of the SSHE culture maturity level in all operating areas and the achievement of the objective of becoming an incident-free organization (Target Zero).
 The following SSHE culture survey is planned for 2026.

 Embedding SSHE Culture